Colorado Fall Colors Photography Workshop | TOP RATED

 Photograph brilliant fall foliage against stunning mountain peaks as you explore the backroads of Colorado with Ryan Smith.
-The San Juan Mountains offer some of the most breathtaking backdrops for photographing fall color in the entire country, and you will experience it all on this one of a kind adventure!!
+The San Juan Mountains offer some of the most breathtaking backdrops for photographing fall color in the entire country, and you will experience it all on this one of a kind adventure on our Colorado Fall Color Photography Workshop!!

 Interesting and unique compositions are endless as golden aspen trees sparkle against rugged mountain peaks.
 We will spend our days driving dusty country roads that wind their way to unmatched fall scenery.
 It's not uncommon to spend all morning photographing aspen groves, perfectly still pond reflections bursting in color, or jagged mountain ranges above a tapestry of turning leaves.
 Each day as the sun rises, the light creeps across the landscape slowly illuminating the vibrant yellow Aspens and we will make sure you are in the right locations to capture the magic!
 With a bit of good fortune we may even catch some early season snow on the peaks!
 We will visit some of the most beautiful areas in the San Juans, along with seldom photographed, off the beaten path locations.
 You will receive expert instruction on how best to capture the light and interesting compositions.
 The goal of the workshop is to give you the ability to explore, learn, and fine tune your photography skills both in-field and during post-processing to bring your images to life.